tomarra/tomarra.github.io/_posts/2020-11-18-Leaving-BMW.markdown

 As for whats next for me, first a break.
 The last six years were fun but also very long.
 I was able to get the month of December off before starting my new job.
 It's been a while since I have been able to actually take a break and enjoy the holiday time so it's going to be a welcomed change.

-That being said, I have both nervous and excited to start as the Engineering Manager at [Very Good Ventures](https://verygood.ventures).
+That being said, I have both nervous and excited to start as the Head of Program Management at [Very Good Ventures](https://verygood.ventures).
 Going from a decade of large corporations to a small shop is going to be a bit of a shock to the system but I'm ready to challenge myself and help VGV grow out of startup mode and into a big time player in the Flutter community.